St. Lucy

 being prepared for burial, her eyes were discovered to be

 miraculously restored.
-Speak of the title, Patron of the Blind
+Speak of the title, Patron of the Blind.”

-and Eye Disorders. - Sweden has the most peculiar way of celebrating the feast day of st.
+and eye disorders. - Sweden has the most peculiar way of celebrating the feast day of St.

 Lucy.
-The first daughter of any family dresses in white (purity),
+The first daughter of any family dresses in white (purity).

-red sash(martyrdom), and carries a wreath of candles on her head. - Just so you didn’t know, st. Lucy has a country named after.
+red sash (martyrdom) and carries a wreath of candles on her head. - Just in case you didn’t know, St. Lucy has a country named after her.
 St

 Lucia, the island Caribbean country in the West Indies, bears the